basecamp/kamal-site/docs/configuration/proxy.md

   ssl: true
 ```

-In the scenario where Let's Encrypt is not an option, or you already have your own certificates from a different Certificate Authority, you can configure kamal-proxy to load the certificate and the corresponding private key from disk:
+In scenarios where Let's Encrypt is not an option, or you already have your own certificates from a different Certificate Authority, you can configure kamal-proxy to load the certificate and the corresponding private key from disk:

 ```yaml
   ssl_certificate_path: /data/cert/foo.example.com/fullchain.pem